dachande/typo3-bootstrap/README.md

 ## What about TYPO3 7.6?

-It should also be possible to provision TYPO3 7.6 with this package but its not fully tested yet so there is no 100% guarantee that it will work.
-Please bear that in mind if you try to provision any TYPO3 version below 8.7.
+Although this packages is meant to provision TYPO3 8.7 it should also be possible provisioning an earlier TYPO3 version like 7.6.
+Please bear in mind that this feature has not yet been fully tested so there is no 100% guarantee that this will work.

 Please check the comments in the provisioning configuration for additional information on how to set up this package to provision TYPO3 7.6.